activenode/db-tests-lm/README.md

 and then cut off network access (no graceful shutdown of the process) the connections might not be released back to the pool.

 I tested this and `PgBouncer` kept zombie connections open _forever_ when cutting off network access abruptly - even with Transaction Pooling.

+# Other best practices with regards to Database connections on Serverless

+- Make sure the DB location e.g. `us-east-1` matches the Serverless region you're deploying to (e.g. in Project Settings -> Functions -> Advanced on Vercel)
+- Define a smart `idle_timeout` like e.g. `5 seconds` (most definitely on `postgres.js/postgres` library as otherwise connections will be kept alive forever)
+- At deployments, in theory, you need to have double amount the conns because that same amount will spike new functions -> In Vercel, to avoid killing all warm functions and having all new cold functions at deployment, use **[Rolling Releases](https://vercel.com/docs/rolling-releases)** feature (Enterprise feature)
+- Use caching where you can (Redis / in-memory / Read Replicas)
+- According to Malte Ubl (Vercel CTO), using a pool via an import with Fluid Compute or a global definition within a warm function results in the same behaviour within [Fluid Compute](https://vercel.com/docs/fluid-compute)

 # Running the load tests